VET Program Approval and Maintenance Procedure

 2. Interstate or international delivery locations will be removed from qualification / unit listing on the University’s Scope on www.training.gov.au

-G. Update Student Management System Registrar Services
+G. Update Student Management System.
+Student and Registrar Services

 1. Ensure no teaching groups are set up for delivery location.